rocketinsights/terraform-blog-default-tags/README.md

     **pii**: a true/false value if the resource stores personal identifiable information

-* Tag all AWS resources.
+* Tag all Terraform created AWS resources with code path info.

-* Tag Terraform created AWS resources with code path info Terraform base and module path results in easier infrastructure codebase maintenance.
+  Tagging all AWS resources with the Terraform base and module path results in easier infrastructure maintenance.

 Starting with [Terraform](https://www.terraform.io/) 0.12.31 and AWS provider v3.38.0, Hashicorp added the default tags feature.
 You can now **configure AWS tags in one place** and **automatically apply them to all AWS resources**.
 You no longer have to manually